Identifying Minimum PCB Trace Spacing and Width in Altium Designer

 The second drop-down menu is context sensitive and will display the options for whatever category you chose in the first drop-down menu.
 Since we chose net class, the second drop down menu displays for us a list of the different net classes that we can select.
 In our case we selected the net class that we created above named “Test”.

 Once we’ve configured the name and object match of our new rule, we can then set up the width values.
-Altium Designer allows you to set up minimum, preferred, and maximum constraint values for your trace width rule and copper necessities.
+The impedance profile will always enforce a specific trace width when enabled.
+Altium Designer allows you to set up minimum, preferred, and maximum constraint values for your trace width rule and copper necessities (like copper thickness).
 You can also set up different width values for specific layers of the design.
 In our case you can see in the picture below that all the values have been set to 10 mils so no matter what we will only get a 10 mil trace width when routing nets in the “Test” net class.

 Changing the routing width constraint values in the new rule